Where does your PPE come from? A lack of transparency is hurting Americans

 After the fires

 Lack of transparency kills.
-In Dhaka, Bangladesh, a fire in November 2012 at a garment factory killed more than 100 people, followed by another fire on April 2013 that killed more than 1,100.
+In Dhaka, Bangladesh, a fire in November 2012 at a garment factory killed more than 100 people, followed by another fire in April 2013 that killed more than 1,100.

 These factories operate for major international brands under poor working conditions.
 Yet, without transparency, the public couldn’t hold brands accountable.
 As a result, the brands invested little in improving their suppliers’ often dangerous labor practices.